hujiecpp/InformationCompetingProcess/README.md

 We implement ICP to train VGG16, GoogLeNet, ResNet20 and DenseNet40 on Cifar10 and Cifar100 datasets.

-Our codes for the classification task are based on [pytorch-cifar](https://github.com/kuangliu/pytorch-cifar) and the networks from [KSE](https://github.com/yuchaoli/KSE/tree/master/model).
+Our codes for the classification task are based on [pytorch-cifar](https://github.com/kuangliu/pytorch-cifar) and the models from [KSE](https://github.com/yuchaoli/KSE/tree/master/model).

 # 2. Self-Supervised Setting: Disentanglement Task
 The codes, usages, models and results for disentanglement task can be found in: [./Disentanglement/](https://github.com/hujiecpp/InformationCompetingProcess/tree/master/Disentanglement)